 - Teaching drivers about specific unsafe behaviors that lead to collisions

 - Training drivers in advanced defensive driving techniques

-Studies such as this 2013 ATA study, have shown that most car-truck collisions are caused by the unsafe behaviors of amateur car drivers rather than professional truck drivers.
+Studies such as the one posted by the ATA, have shown that most car-truck collisions are caused by the unsafe behaviors of amateur car drivers rather than professional truck drivers.
 But that knowledge doesn’t make the truck driving job any safer.

 Nor do technological advances.
 Every day we read reports about new wonders that claim they will make driving safer.
 These devices include:

 - Smart cruise control devices that prevent following too closely.

 These are all meant to eliminate accidents, but the numbers tell a different story.
 If these innovations protect us, why are more people dying?

 We concede that most of the new gadgets do exactly what they claim to do.
 But none of these improvements can wholly account for human error.
 Humans suffer from a phenomenon known as risk homeostasis.
 Canadian researcher Gerald Wilde’s controversial book, Target Risk, explains how humans respond to external protection devices.
 It seems the safer we make something, the more risks people are willing to take.

 So technology works, but it doesn’t solve the problem.
 Instead, it lulls us into complacency.
 In fact, we believe that collisions and highway fatalities are on the rise because of technology, especially in regards to cell phones.
 Everyone needs to turn off their cell and put it away before they turn the ignition key.
 But this is only the most obvious of many risks drivers take behind the wheel.